nanoporetech/read_until_api/README.md

 --------------------

-The `ReadUntilClient` class has been implemented to provide an abstraction which does not require understanding a in-depth knowledge of the MinKNOW gRPC interface.
+The `ReadUntilClient` class has been implemented to provide an abstraction which does not require an in-depth knowledge of the MinKNOW gRPC interface.
 To extend the client however some knowledge of the messages passed between MinKNOW and a client is required.
 Whilst the provided client shows how to contruct and decode basic messages, the following (an extract from Protocol Buffers definition files) serves as a more complete reference.

+**Messages sent from a client to MinKNOW**

+    message GetLiveReadsRequest {
+        enum RawDataType {
+            // Don't change the previously specified setting for raw data sent
+            // with live reads note: If sent when there is no last setting, NONE
+            // is assumed.
+            KEEP_LAST = 0;
+            // No raw data required for live reads NONE = 1;
+            // Calibrated raw data should be sent to the user with each read CALIBRATED = 2;
+            // Uncalibrated data should be sent to the user with each read UNCALIBRATED = 3;
+        }

+        message UnblockAction {
+            // Duration of unblock in seconds.
+            double duration = 1;
+        }

+        message StopFurtherData {}

+        message Action {
+            string action_id = 1;

+            // Channel name to unblock
+            uint32 channel = 2;

+            // Identifier for the read to act on.
+If the read requested is no
+            // longer in progress, the action fails. oneof read { string id = 3; uint32 number = 4; }

+            oneof action {
+                // Unblock a read and skip further data from this read.
+                UnblockAction unblock = 5;

+                // Skip further data from this read, doesn't affect the read
+                // data.
+                StopFurtherData stop_further_data = 6;
+            }
+        }

+        message StreamSetup {
+            // The first channel (inclusive) for which to return data.
+Note
+            // that channel numbering starts at 1. uint32 first_channel = 1;

+            // The last channel (inclusive) for which to return data. uint32 last_channel = 2;

+            // Specify the type of raw data to retrieve RawDataType raw_data_type = 3;

+            // Minimum chunk size read data is returned in. uint64 sample_minimum_chunk_size = 4;
+        }

+        message Actions { repeated Action actions = 2; }

+        oneof request {
+            // Read setup request, initialises channel numbers and type of data
+            // returned.
+Must be specified in the first message sent to MinKNOW.
+            // Once MinKNOW has the first setup message reads are sent to the
+            // caller as requested.
+The user can then resend a setup message as
+            // frequently as they need to in order to reconfigure live reads -
+            // for example by changing if raw data is sent with reads or not.
+            StreamSetup setup = 1;

+            // Actions to take given data returned to the user - can only be
+            // sent once the setup message above has been sent.
+            Actions actions = 2;
+        }
+    }

+**Messages received by a client from MinKNOW**

     message GetLiveReadsResponse {
         message ReadData {